Innovative-ang/GarbageClassifierApp/Week2_Submission/README.md

 ---

-## 🔁 Why I used EfficientNetV2B0 instead of EfficientNetV2B2
+## 🔁 Why I used EfficientNetV2B0 instead of EfficientNetV2S

-- ✅ B0 trains faster, uses less memory, and suits my CPU-based laptop
+- ✅ V2S slightly larger and more powerful, uses less memory, and suits my CPU-based laptop
 - 📊 Still gives high accuracy (~90%) for our small dataset
 - ⚙️ Best choice for deployment & speed without needing a GPU